mozilla-l10n/localizer-documentation/src/tools/pontoon/glossary.md

 ## Locale

 A locale is the combination of a language and a region, represented in Pontoon by a locale code.
 For example, American English is referred to as en-US, where en stands for the language (English), and US for the region (United States).
-In some cases, the region is ommitted, because the language is mostly spoken in one region.
+In some cases, the region is omitted, because the language is mostly spoken in one region.

 In Pontoon, each locale maps to a team.